Sparklers: Helping tamariki live brighter

 All Right?
 Manager Sue Turner says Sparklers pulls together wellbeing activities that are simple and easy to implement in the classroom and proven to work.

 “The activities help young people discover ways to be calmer, more empathic, and more aware of their emotions.
 Sparklers helps tamariki build positive mental health and cope with life’s challenges by teaching skills that help them to look after their own wellbeing,” says Sue.

-Sparklers has been extensively piloted in Canterbury schools and the feedback has been overwhelmingly positive.
+Sparklers was extensively piloted in Canterbury schools and the feedback was overwhelmingly positive.
 Pilot participant and teacher Vicki McKenzie used Sparklers with the 116 tamariki (children) and five kaiako (teachers) in her Pegasus Bay School learning community.